 The center 26-tone RU in a preamble punctured 80 MHz, 160 MHz or 80+80 MHz HE MU PPDU shall not be allocated to a user if either of the two 20 MHz subchannels which the center 26-tone RU straddles have the preamble punctured.

-In an HE MU PPDU, an RU that is not allocated to any user can be indicated usingTGax editor: Update xref to .4the Center 26-tone RU subfield in the HE-SIG-B Common field (see Table 28-23 (Common field)),
+In an HE MU PPDU, an RU that is not allocated to any user can be indicated using:

+TGax editor: Update xref to .4

+the value 0 for the Center 26-tone RU subfield in the HE-SIG-B Common field (see Table 28-23 (Common field)),

 certain RU Allocation subfield values in the HE-SIG-B Common field (see Table 28-24 (RU Allocation subfield)), or

 the value 2046 for the STA-ID subfield in the HE-SIG-B User field (see 27.11.1 (STA_ID_LIST) and 28.3.10.8.2 (Encoding and modulation)).

-Subcarriers in the HE-STF, HE-LTF and Data fields corresponding to such unallocated RUs shall not be modulated.
+Subcarriers in the HE modulated portion of the PPDUcorresponding to such unallocated RUs shall not be modulated.

 TGax editor: renumber the following section to .4 and rename

-HE-SIG-B per user content
+HE-SIG-B user specific content

 The User Block field is defined in Table 28-25 (User Block field).